 Palette mode shall be enabled for classes F and TGM in both ECM anchor and EE tests.

-For RPR tests, in addition to ECM CTC the tests are performed following JVET-Q2015, where only LB configuration is mandatory.
+For RPR tests, in addition to ECM CTC the tests are performed following JVET-Q2015, where only LB configuration is mandatory, and the sequences length is reduced to 5 seconds for all classes.

 AI and RA test configurations are required for intra tool testing, while RA and LB test configurations are required for inter tool testing.
 LP configuration is optional.
 In LB and LP configurations, the sequences length is reduced to 5 seconds for all classes.